edgar-treischl/documentation/README.md

   <a href="https://edgar-treischl.github.io/gist/" target="_blank"><img src="https://edgar-treischl.github.io/gist/logo.png" width="100" /></a>
 </p>

+This repository contains my personal documention.
+Feel free to have a look.
 <!--
 **edgar-treischl/edgar-treischl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.